naftali10/e-reader-chords/README.md

 # Web Chords to PDF
 ![Explanation.png](docs%2FExplanation.png)
-This program gets a list of URLs and produces a chords songbook.
+This program receives a list of URLs and produces a chords songbook.
 It supports the following sites:
 - [Ultimate Guitar](https://www.ultimate-guitar.com/) (English)
 - [Tab for you](https://www.tab4u.com/) (Hebrew)

+## Special Features
+- Fit to screen - PDF width can be pre-adjusted
+- Line wrapping - while keeping chords and words aligned
+- Multithreading - 3 browser windows yield x10 acceleration

 # The Story
 I used to rely on printed guitar chord sheets for quite a while until I had a realization: